LucasWang474/Arch-Configurations/[01]Arch-Basic-Installation-Guide.md

   - [Rufus - The Official Website (Download, New Releases)](https://rufus.ie/)

-    > **Note: If the USB drive does not boot properly using the default ISO Image mode, DD Image mode should be used instead.**
+    > **Note: If the USB drive does not boot properly using the default ISO Image mode, DD Image mode may be used instead.**

   - [USBWriter download | SourceForge.net](https://sourceforge.net/projects/usbwriter/)